BAEKSEOK-HUB/.github/profile/README.md

-Hello, we are Highest Unique Batch 👋
+Hello, we are Highest Unique Batch 👋
 We are HUB who is active in Baekseok University.